GoogleChrome/web.dev/src/site/content/en/blog/tabbed-application-mode/index.md

 Examples of sites that may use tabbed application mode include:

 - Productivity apps that let the user edit more than one document (or file) at the same time.
-- Communication apps can let the user have conversations in different rooms per tab.
+- Communication apps that let the user have conversations in different rooms per tab.
-- Reading apps can open article links in new in-app tabs.
+- Reading apps that open article links in new in-app tabs.

 ### Differences to developer-built tabs